Yoshimoto Mugendai Hall: Live event

 The contents of each show generally rotate according to a weekly schedule featuring many corners common to Japanese television, although guests and special appearances on the stage vary widely from day to day.
 Almost all of the guests on Yoshimoto Mugendai are minor Yoshimoto comedians, although much more famous acts (such as Jichō Kachō) have made appearances in the past.

-There is an official monthly magazine for Yoshimoto Mugendai and the hall called YOOH! (shown right), featuring interviews with the guests and information on future shows.
+There is an official monthly magazine for Yoshimoto Mugendai and the hall called YOOH!, featuring interviews with the guests and information on future shows.